MaiHai999/ClassifyHandwriting/README.md

 - Pip install pandas

 3. Run program.
-After install lib , you can run file main to show panel , Note: Because My computer dose not enough resources so I only train 4 character of train set.
-If you want classify 26 character of anphabet you only run again file model but before you run file model you must decompression file .csv in dataset
+After install lib , you can run file main.py to show panel , Note: Because My computer dose not enough resources so I only train 4 character of train set.
+If you want classify 26 character of anphabet you only run again file model.py but before you run file model you must decompression file .csv in dataset